+Around 6.7 million Syrians are refugees in their own country.
 The public infrastructure in the host communities is completely overloaded.
 The situation is particularly precarious in the unofficial settlements or tent cities where most of the refugees live.
 There is often a complete lack of infrastructure.

 As an expert in the field of water, sanitation and hygiene, arche noVa ensures emergency supplies in particularly precarious places.
 Our local team supplies drinking water for several thousand people daily by tanker truck.
 Currently, 1,700 trips are made per month.
 Furthermore, arche noVa organises sewage and waste disposal in the receiving settlements and temporary accommodation, builds toilets and erects water tanks to store the water supply.

 Gallery: Our humanitarian aid - providing drinking water and winter clothes

 The focus of arche noVa's activities is on the distribution of food to the internally displaced and the citizens of the receiving municipalities.
 The monthly packages with basic food provided by arche noVa became a life-saving emergency service for many families.
 More than 345,000 aid packages have already been distributed since 2013.
 Currently, we distribute about 1.900 packages every month.
 Our local staff takes care to include as much diverse, regional and substantial food as possible.

 Gallery: Our team distributes staple food each month

 With regard to the extremely difficult supply situation, arche noVa has also been distributing bread since the beginning of the project.
 Bread is a very important traditional component of nutrition in Syria.
 We regularly provide several thousand people.
 Usually, each family receives one kilogram of bread per day, which is baked in local bakeries and daily distributed by the arche noVa team.